mamilone/FPNA-Final/README.txt

    3.2.
 Change the directory to FPA_final/backend (command: cd backend) 3.3.
 To create virtual environment, run this command in Bash terminal: py -m venv .venv 3.4.
 To activate the virtual environment, run this command in Bash terminal: source .venv/Scripts/activate 3.5.
-Once the virtual environment is activate, you can see "(.venv)" just on the left of the terminal in current line 3.6.
+Once the virtual environment is activated, you can see "(.venv)" just on the left of the terminal in current line 3.6.
 To install all the required libraries, run: pip install -r requirements.txt 3.7.
 Now your Backend is ready, you can start the flask app by the command: flask run 3.8.
 To browser your backend: http://localhost:5000/calcm

-Note: Once the initial setup is completed, then you no longer need to create virtual environment and install dependencies.
+Note: Once the initial setup is completed, then you no longer need to create virtual environment or install dependencies.
       So, to run it again follow the step 3 excluding 3.3 and 3.6.

 4. To run the Frontend in localhost: